DavideViolante/gender-detection-from-name/README.md

 [![NPM](https://nodei.co/npm/gender-detection-from-name.png)](https://nodei.co/npm/gender-detection-from-name/)

 Library to detect the gender of a first name.
 An optional language parameter can be specified to improve the detection, for example: Andrea in EN is female, in IT is male.
-If no language is specified, EN has priority.
+If no language is specified, all languages are considered. (issue #92)

 ### Install
 `npm i gender-detection-from-name`